- Structural Geology, Tectonics and Geodynamics

 - Development and application of digital tools for data capture

 - Transformation from field data to digital datasets and time series

 - Digital geological mapping and geoscientific information systems

 - 3D modelling, analysis of temporal variations and visualisation of geospatial objects and processes

 Methodological papers as well as thematic case studies will be discussed.
-Contributions related to the topic of the 14th SGM Plenary Session «Time in Geology: Knowledge for a new beginning», e.g. time series, landscape changes, deformation monitoring, etc. are especially welcome this year.
+Contributions related to the topic of the 15th SGM Plenary Session «Moving boundaries», e.g. monitoring and analysis of dynamic processes, are especially welcome this year.